What Does The Bible Say About Marriage? (7 surprising truths)

 What does the Bible say about marriage?
 What does a Biblical marriage look like?

-I believe what the Bible teaches about marriage is true.
-But I also believe that if we follow what the Bible teaches about marriage it will profoundly change our marriages.
+In this post, we are going to look at what the Bible teaches and how it applies to our lives.
+And I believe that if you follow what the Bible teaches about marriage it will profoundly change your marriage.
 It’s not just true, it’s helpful.

 If you are not following Jesus, what the Bible says about marriage shouldn’t be the primary question that should concern you.
 Instead you should wrestle through who Jesus is, what Jesus did, and what impact that holds for you.
 That comes first.